Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Conclusions and discussion

-For the Dirac semimetal $ZrTe_5$ \cite{CMEZrTe5} we have $\mu \sim 100 $meV, $v_F \sim c/300$, and \ra{than} at $ B \ge 5 $T we arrive at $ l_\mu \approx 4 \times 10^{-8}{~m} > l_B \approx 3 \times 10^{-8}$ m, which means that we also achieve here the strong magnetic field limit already at $B=5$ T. In the mentioned above cases the inequalities $l_0 \gg l_{\ra{\mu}}, l_T \gg l_B$ mean that scattering on impurities as well as interaction with phonons may be considered as perturbations.
+The inequalities $l_0 \gg l_{{\mu}}, l_T \gg l_B$ mean that scattering on impurities as well as interaction with phonons may be considered as perturbations.
 We take into account interaction with phonons {and scattering on impurities} that are responsible for the dissipation of energy, {electric conductivity} and for the finite value of $\rho_5$.

-{The CME hypothesis in the strong magnetic field limit $l_B < \sqrt{2}\,l_\mu$ predicts \cite{Kharzeev2017} the axial charge density \eqref{EqRho5CME} and \eqref{EqCond2CME} with an unspecified phenomenological relaxation time $\tau_5$.
-We obtain exactly the same functional dependence of $\rho_5$ \eqref{tau5MR} and \(\sigma_{jk}\) \eqref{EqSigmaH} on magnetic and electric fields, while the chirality relaxation time \(\tau_5\) emerges naturally --- in complete agreement with the CME-based approach. }
+{The CME hypothesis in the strong magnetic field limit $l_B < \sqrt{2}\,l_\mu$ predicts \cite{Kharzeev2017} the axial charge density given by Eqs.\eqref{EqRho5CME} and \eqref{EqCond2CME} with an unspecified phenomenological relaxation time $\tau_5$.
+We obtain exactly the same functional dependence of $\rho_5$ of Eq.\eqref{tau5MR} and \(\sigma_{jk}\) of Eq.\eqref{EqSigmaH} on magnetic and electric fields, while the chirality relaxation time \(\tau_5\) emerges naturally --- in complete agreement with the CME-based approach. }

-{However, with NDT and our semi-realistic model for the chirality relaxation mechanism (explicit chiral symmetry breaking with the Dirac mass \ra{and UV regularization}, and energy dissipation \ra{from interaction with thermal bath of phonons} {and scattering on impurities}), we are able to estimate the chirality relaxation time \(\tau_5\).
-The suggested relaxation time essentially depends on magnetic field in the strong field limit. {The dependence of relaxation time on mass parameter disappears, which \cor{suggests} that the leading order in this mechanism is played by the region of Brillouin zone situated far from the Fermi points, where chiral symmetry is broken.}}
+{However, with the Keldysh technique and our semi-realistic model for the chirality relaxation mechanism (explicit chiral symmetry breaking with the Dirac mass {and UV regularization}, and energy dissipation {from interaction with thermal bath of phonons} {and scattering on impurities}), we are able to estimate the chirality relaxation time \(\tau_5\).
+The suggested relaxation time essentially depends on magnetic field in the strong field limit. {The dependence of relaxation time on mass parameter disappears, which {suggests} that the leading order in this mechanism is played by the region of Brillouin zone situated far from the Fermi points, where chiral symmetry is broken.}}